 There is a very good 3M mask shown below, that comes with a vapor filter and promises 8 hours of heavy vapor filtering or 40 hours of light vapor filtering.
 But then you throw the whole thing away: seems a shame, but if you really are only going to do one job in your life, well, “you just have one job”.
 (Place your favorite ‘you had one job‘ joke here).

-The respirator shown below is especially for severe allergies and senstive eyes: If you want to protect your eyes and lungs at the same time, go with the 3M full face paint respirator mask.
+The best respirator shown below is especially for severe allergies and senstive eyes: If you want to protect your eyes and lungs at the same time, go with the excellent full face paint respirator: the 3M.
 This is the best respirator for spray painting.
 No, I don’t get anything from 3M!
 I knew a nice lady from Minnesota.
 Ah, thank you Sweden.